CompSciBenny/CS361/README.txt

 ____________________________________________________________________________________________________

 A. In order to programmatically REQUEST data from the microservice, we utilize the "subprocess" module in Python.
-First, make sure you "import subporcess" at the top of your main program.
+First, make sure you "import subprocess" at the top of your main program.
 Second, in order to request a random number within a specfic range from the microservice, make a call similar to this in your main program: